hamidwebs/hamidwebs/README.md

-# Welcome to Hamid Raza's GitHub Profile
+# Welcome to My GitHub Profile

-👋 Hi, I’m Hamid Raza, a passionate MERN stack web developer with a knack for creating dynamic and responsive web applications.
-Welcome to my GitHub profile, where I share my projects and contributions in the world of web development.
+👋 Hi, I am passionate about MERN stack web development and always try to create dynamic and responsive web applications.
+You can check out my GitHub profile for my projects and contributions.

 ## 🛠️ Skills & Technologies